 Q: I’m turning 65 this year.
 How does this impact my FPS medical coverage?

-A: If you, or your spouse, is turning 65, you must engage 3 months before you turn 65 to enroll for Medicare.
+A: If you, or your spouse, are turning 65, you must engage 3 months before you turn 65 to enroll for Medicare.
 Most people who have employer sponsored health plans only enroll in Medicare Part A (hospital insurance) as Part A typically does not have any premiums.
 For those opting to continue their FPS coverage, Medicare Part B (medical insurance) and Part D (prescription coverage) are not necessary.
 Employer coverage is considered primary coverage with Medicare Part A being secondary.
 Your coverage under FPS does not change when you enroll in Medicare while you are still working.

 It is important to enroll during your initial enrollment period so you do not draw a late penalty for Part B. For more information on how to engage for Medicare, visit Medicare.gov and visit the Getting Started with Medicare page at: https://www.medicare.gov/people-like-me/new-to-medicare/getting-started-with-medicare.html